 ENG 365 ENGLISH-ITS CULTURAL DEVELOPMENT studies the history and structure of the English language and several grammatical systems of English and dialectology.
 It surveys the development of the English language from the Old English period to the present and presents an introduction to linguistics.
+Prerequisite: ENG 103 or 190.
 3 credits.

 ENG 380 MAJOR AUTHORS focuses on a single author, studying his or her work in depth.
 The course may be repeated as different authors are studied.
+Prerequisite: ENG 103 or 190.
 3 credits.

 ENG 386 SPECIAL TOPICS IN LITERATURE focuses on repeated themes or specific styles that have proven important in literature.
 The course may be repeated as the subject varies.
+Prerequisite: ENG 103 or 190.
 3 credits.